Ontonagon County Airport: Facilities and aircraft

 Ontonagon County Airport covers an area of 360 acres (145 ha) at an elevation of 665 feet (203 m) above mean sea level.
 It has one runway: 17/35 is 3,503 by 75 feet (1,068 x 23 m) with an asphalt surface, with one approved RNAV approach.

 The airport has a fixed-base operator that sells avgas and offers amenities such as coffee, a crew lounge, and a snooze room.

 A number of airport upgrade plans were announced in 2016, including installing an Automatic Weather Observation System (AWOS), extending the runway length and clearing land to create a runway protection zone for emergency landings.
 The cost of the AWOS system was expected to be largely covered by the Federal Aviation Administration, and airport officials say installing it would make it easier for commercial operators to use the airport.
 Other potential upgrades included adding an approved straight-in instrument approach (at the time the airport only had a circling approach), adding a new gas line to serve the airport, upgrading asphalt around airport buildings, and building a larger hangar to help more pilots lease space to store their aircraft.

-For the 12-month period ending December 31, 2019, the airport had 100 aircraft operations, an average of less than 1 per day.
-It was composed entirely of 100% general aviation.
+For the 12-month period ending December 31, 2022, the airport had 150 aircraft operations, an average of less than 1 per day.
+It was composed of 100% general aviation.

-In January 2023, there were 6 aircraft based at this airport: all 6 single-engine airplanes.
+In December 2022, there were 5 aircraft based at this airport: all single-engine airplanes.